Michaux-Technology/Geco-Kanban/README.md

 Missing features für v.
 2.4.6 :
 - New users created in List of collaborators have the password: 1234.
 The user must change their password.
-- After this solar holiday break, we'll be back to checking messages and likes.
+- After this summer break, we'll be back to checking our posts and "Likes".

 ## ✅ Questions / Answers